Herb Gravy (Vegan, Gluten-Free, Oil-Free)

 Gravy Made Simple

-Some vegan gravy recipes are rather complicated, with their caramelized onions, mushrooms, and/or homemade vegan sausage, but this gravy is simple, quick, easy, delicious, and healthy.
+Some vegan gravy recipes are rather complicated, with their caramelized onions, mushrooms, and/or homemade vegan sausage.
+But this vegan, oil-free gravy is simple, quick, easy, delicious, and healthy.

 A Crowd-Pleaser